How to Write Good Copy with SEO in Mind

 Fortunately, there are some tricks to mastering copywriting SEO which tend to promote high search rankings.
 If you apply these concepts, even less-skilled writers can turn poorly-performing sites into respectable visitor magnets, so let's explore how they work.

 1. Preparation is the foundation of good SEO

 For starters, successful SEO content always rests upon solid research and planning.
 While immense creativity can be involved, it doesn't just spring from the minds of writers - and it isn't the product of one-in-a-billion geniuses.

 Writers need solid keywords to work with.
-These terms need to be tightly focused to the subject matter, so don’t be tempted to include high-ranking keywords into texts if they aren’t totally relevant.
+These terms need to be tightly focused to the subject matter, so don't be tempted to include high-ranking keywords into texts if they are not totally relevant.